m0n01d/css-hacks/README.md

 - I'll review your PR

-- the site is hosted on Zeit and you can find your PR's deployed at https://css-hacks-git-[BRANCH_NAME].torchship.now.sh/]
+- the site is hosted on Zeit.
+You should see the url of your deployed feature branch in your pull request after you submit.

-For instance if your branch name was `feature/profile-card` the url will be `https://css-hacks-git-feature-profile-card.torchship.now.sh/`